Logo Bundesministerium für wirtschaftliche Zusammenarbeit und Entwicklung

 Excerpt from standard:

-3.3.2 Material Selection (...) • Plastic parts with an mass greater than 25 grams each and an even surface area of more than 200 sq.mm. must be permanently marked in accordance with ISO 11469 with due regard to ISO 1043, Parts 1 to 4.
-Transparent plastic parts the function of which requires transparency (e.g. visible plastic films in displays) shall be exempt from marking according to ISO 11469.
+3.4.2 Selection of materials: Plastics […] c) Plastic parts with an individual mass greater than 25 grams and an even surface area of more than 200 square millimetres must be permanently marked in accordance with ISO 11469, while taking ISO 1043, Parts 1 to 4, into consideration.
+Transparent plastic parts whose function requires transparency (e.g. visible film on displays) are exempt from labelling according to ISO 11469.

 Referenzdokumente: